Logo

 void netsnmp_handler_free (netsnmp_mib_handler *handler)

-free's the resourceses associated with a given handler
+Deallocates resources associated with a given handler.

-netsnmp_mib_handler netsnmp_handler_dup (netsnmp_mib_handler *handler)
+netsnmp_mib_handlernetsnmp_handler_dup (netsnmp_mib_handler *handler)

 void netsnmp_handler_registration_free (netsnmp_handler_registration *reginfo)

-netsnmp_handler_registration netsnmp_handler_registration_dup (netsnmp_handler_registration *reginfo)
+netsnmp_handler_registrationnetsnmp_handler_registration_dup (netsnmp_handler_registration *reginfo)

 NETSNMP_INLINE